odtp-org/odtp/README.md

 ### How to run the GUI dashboard?

 The dashboard functionality is limited right now and still require an update to the version v0.2.0.
-However it can be deployed by going to the repository folder and running: `odtp dashboard run --port 8501`
+However it can be deployed by going to the repository folder and running: `odtp dashboard run`

 ## Concept